gtoonstra/drone-middleware/README.md

 # drone-middleware
-Drone middleware aims to make it easier to develop or put your own ground station together.
-Where normal ground stations are usually large, monolith applications with most of the code implemented in the same process, drone middleware takes a distributed and heterogeneous approach to solving these problems.

-The idea is that it's easier for non-expert users to adjust existing code, put their own ground stations together by selecting which processes are running and of course make their own contributions.

-The middleware uses a broker for sending messages across the entire platform.
-The idea is to create a set of processes that solve specific planning/alerting/monitoring/retrieval problems and use your language of choice to solve those.

-The main purpose of the middleware project is to make ground control software and algorithms reusable and to give it the ability to evolve over time without having to rewrite algorithms in different languages.
+Drone middleware aims to become a platform for developers, researchers and organizations that want to integrate uav data with their own processes, especially for more dynamic missions where the flight plan and circumstances change all the time, like in SAR operations.

+The drone middleware can also be used to separate the usual concerns of a GCS and provide a testing and research bed on how those sub-processes can work together.
+This stimulates creating libraries in the process, which makes reuse in the same project and in different projects a lot easier.

+The middleware also specifies a set of basic data messages that are received from other systems, like drawing lines, icons and areas that are used to specify search areas, no-fly zones or points of interest to circle.
+This supports the uav operator to replan their flight, as they have that data on-screen already.

 ## License